ivanna-tchinda/PiscineSymfony/README.md

 [English subject](https://cdn.intra.42.fr/pdf/pdf/83868/en.subject.pdf)

 ## Notes
-*Piscine: swimming-pool in english; the name we gave in Ecole 42 for a formation in a specific field;
+*Piscine: swimming-pool in english; the name we gave in Ecole 42 for a formation in a specific field or language;